 PokerStars Sponsored Poker Pros

 Over the years, PokerStars has sponsored some of the top poker players in the world.
-As of now, the current Team PokerStars Pro roster includes Daniel Negreanu, Chris Moneymaker, Liv Boeree, Jason Somerville, Jeff Gross, Jake Cody, Fatima Moreira de Melo, Igor Kurganov, Barry Greenstein, Leo Fernandez, Andre Akkari, Celina Lin, Aditya Agarwal, and Muskan Sethi.
-In addition to these names, the brand also sponsors online poker players such as Lex Veldhuis, Randy Lew, Ben Spragg, Fintan Hand, Mikhail Shalamov, Felix Schneiders, Jaime Staples, and Kevin Martin.
+As of now, the current Team PokerStars Pro roster includes Daniel Negreanu, Chris Moneymaker, Liv Boeree, Jason Somerville, Fatima Moreira de Melo, Igor Kurganov, Barry Greenstein, Leo Fernandez, Andre Akkari, Celina Lin, Aditya Agarwal, and Muskan Sethi.
+In addition to these names, the brand also sponsors online poker players such as Lex Veldhuis, Randy Lew, Ben Spragg, Fintan Hand, Mikhail Shalamov, and Felix Schneiders.

-Pros who enjoyed PokerStars’ sponsorship in the past include Stavros Kalfas, Juan Manuel Pastor, Grzegorz Mikielewicz, Joe Hachem, Greg Raymer, Jason Mercier, Vanessa Selbst, Ivan Demidov, Vadim Markuveshki, and Denis Sherbakov, among others.
+Pros who enjoyed PokerStars’ sponsorship in the past include Stavros Kalfas, Jaime Staples, Jeff Gross, Kevin Martin, Jake Cody, Juan Manuel Pastor, Grzegorz Mikielewicz, Joe Hachem, Greg Raymer, Jason Mercier, Vanessa Selbst, Ivan Demidov, Vadim Markuveshki, and Denis Sherbakov, among others.
 Beyond poker pros, PokerStars has also managed to get world-renown sports stars to stump for the brand in the past, including tennis great Rafael Nadal, the world’s fastest man, Usain Bolt, and soccer (football) phenom Neymar.

 PokerStars Welcome Bonus